 PREPARATION: 1 hour - Makes 4 to 6 servings

-- 3 cups macaroni; rice flour for gluten free
+- 3 cups macaroni; or rice flour Pasta for gluten-free

-- 2 tablespoons all-purpose flour; rice flour for gluten free
+- 2 tablespoons all-purpose flour; or rice flour for gluten-free

-- 1 cup whole milk; rice milk for dairy free
+- 1 cup whole milk; or rice milk for dairy free

 - ½ teaspoon Dijon mustard

 - ¼ teaspoon white pepper